DataDog/brod/docs/spec.rst

 Normal, but possibly unexpected behavior:

+* FIXME: VERIFY that this isn't just our client --
-* If you ask the broker for up to 300K worth  of messages from a given topic and partition, it will send you the appropriate headers followed by a 300K chunk worth of the message log.
+  If you ask the broker for up to 300K worth  of messages from a given topic and partition, it will send you the appropriate headers followed by a 300K chunk worth of the message log.
 If 300K ends in the middle of a message, you get half a message at the end.
 If it ends halfway through a message header, you